scalastuff/scalaleafs/importing-scalaleafs.md

 layout: default
 ---

-The easiest way to import scala leafs in your source code is by importing everything.
+The easiest way to import scala leafs in your source code is by importing everything using a wildcard.
 This is the approach taken by the examples in this documentation.

 {% highlight scala %}
 import net.scalaleafs._